|

 Selected Recent Lectures and Presentations:

-- “Antisemitism, in Theory,” American Jews and Higher Education, Goldstein-Goren Center for American Jewish History, New York University (March 2026)
+- “A Jew is Being Beaten, or Anti-Semitism in Theory,” Goldstein-Goren Center for American Jewish History, New York University (March 2026)

 - “Sibboleth: Colonial Monolingualism and the Poetics of Jewish Identity,” Department of Modern Languages and Cultures, University of Rochester (May 2025)